axibase/atsd/integration/tableau/use_of_several_metrics.md

 ![](images/inner_Join.png)

 > Note you should specify at least time/datetime and entity, otherwise ATSD will rise an error.
+> You shouldn't combine INNER and FULL OUTER joins due to Tableau sends invalid queries into ATSD.
+> There is only the equals (=) comparison operator can used in  joins.
+> LEFT/RIGHT joins are not supported.

 - Drag _Datetime_ to the columns field (you can use any of _Datetime_), change from YEAR aggregation to _Exact Date_
 - Drag both _Value_ to the rows field, change from SUM aggregation to _Dimension_